From the books:

 Greedy.
 Gluttonous.
 Undisciplined.
 But you know what?
 I was none of those

-things, and I bet you aren't, either.
+things.
 I completed two marathons.
 I joined the Air Force.
 I wasn’t afraid of a challenge, and I sure wasn’t afraid of a hard

 workout.
 And I don’t think most other people are, either.
+I have more faith in people than that.
+I

 think if it were really as simple as “eat less, move more,” we’d have had this